Graphs, Geometry, and Optimization

 P, NP, coNP, well-characterized problems

-sizes of solutions of systems of linear equations and inequalities
+sizes of solutions of systems of linear equations and

 bound on the size of interior in the exterior description, and vice versa